 10 things that changed after the death of a parent

-1. My phone is never more than 1 foot away from me at bedtime, because the last time I did that I missed the call that my mother died.
+1. She never keeps her phone more than 1 foot away from her at night, because the last time she did that she missed the call that her mother died.